nullfame/knowdev-express/README.md

 | `error/504`       | Gateway timeout error |
 | `error/unhandled` | Unhandled error |
 | `error/*`         | Not found error |

+Note these error routes are in addition to the path you may be using to specify the echo route.
+If you follow the above example of using `/echo/*`, your full route would be `/echo/error/503`

 ### Functions

 #### summarizeRequest